-This is our first article in a new weekly series Hotel Tip of The Week.
+Welcome to our weekly series Hotel Tip of The Week.
 Being on the road every day of the year means we stay at countless hotels along the way.
 For all the dingy, disappointing budget digs, there are as many budget accommodation gems.
-We’ll be posting one hotel tip of the week, every week, of places we feel confident recommending after having tried and tested them ourselves.
-This week: Entre Piedras hostel in Alegria, El Salvador.
+We post one hotel tip of the week, every week, of places we feel confident recommending after having tried and tested them ourselves.

 Set along a winding road in a quiet side street, there is no sign marking La Estancia, but almost every cab driver in the city knows the place.
 If arriving on foot, look out for a purple gate.
 Popular among Peace Corp volunteers and budget travelers from around the world, La Estancia’s chintzy wood paneling and decades-old furniture feel like a well-worn pair of shoes – the ones that look ugly but are your go-to, reliable pair.

 The hotel has two dorms and four $30 double rooms.
 Our room, Room #5, is apparently the best.
 It had two double beds, a large, clean private bathroom with hot water (real hot water, not an electric shower head), a TV with a DVD player and DVDs, and even a private (small) outdoor patio with a plastic table and chairs.